Golam Sarwar Tipu: International career

-In 1967, he trialed for the Pakistan national football team while still at Victoria SC, and after getting his move to Mohammedan SC, he made his official debut for Pakistan during the 1969 Friendship Cup, held in Tehran, Iran.
+In 1967, he trialed for the Pakistan national football team while still at Victoria, and after getting his move to Mohammedan, he made his official debut for Pakistan during the 1969 Friendship Cup, held in Tehran, Iran.
 He is one of the few East Pakistani players to get a chance in the Pakistan national team which was dominated by West Pakistan.
 During the tournament, Tipu played against Soviet club Spartak Moscow.
+And played against Iran and Iraq.

 In September of that year, Tipu was part of the Pakistan team which played against both Turkey and Iran at the 1969 RCD Cup, held in Ankara, Turkey.
+Where he appeared against Turkey in a 2–4 loss.
 Tipu represented Dhaka Division in the National Football Championship from 1965 to 1970.
 He also featured for the East Pakistan football team during their 1970 King Mahendra Cup triumph in Nepal.

 "We could clearly feel the discrimination from West Pakistanis, especially the Punjabis."